Art and Design

 Intent

-The art and design curriculum at St Francis de Sales seeks to inspire, engage and challenge pupils by equipping them with the knowledge and skills to appreciate, experiment and create their own works of art.
-As they progress through the school, they will develop a deeper understanding of art and design, exploring the impact it has on contemporary life and that of different times and cultures.
+At St Francis de Sales, we value art as a powerful form of expression that sparks imagination, nurtures creativity and helps pupils explore ideas, emotions and the world around them.
+Our curriculum aims to inspire, engage and challenge all pupils, equipping them with the knowledge and skills to appreciate, experiment with and create their own works of art.
+As they progress, pupils develop a deeper understanding of art and design, exploring its impact across different times, cultures and contexts.

 Planning